 A third option is Stair Blocks.
 These are blocks approximately one-foot-wide, the width of a stair and one-half the height of a stair.
-A block is placed on each step and when a user climbs, they alternative between the regular stair and the block.
-Stair blocks make climbing easier, but the individual still must climb and is able to experience a fall.
+A block is placed on each step and when a user climbs, they alternate between the regular stair and the block.
+Stair blocks make climbing easier, but the individual still must climb and may still experience a fall.
 See a video.

 Lastly, there are vertical or inclined platform lifts, perhaps better thought of as elevator lifts.
 Typically, these cost more than stair lifts but can accommodate persons confined to wheelchairs.
 Learn more.

-At a minimum, attention to the lighting and surface texture of stairs can reduce the risk of falling on staircases.
+At a minimum, attention to the lighting and surface texture of stairs can reduce the risk of falling while using staircases.